 This “plug and play” system — loaded with powerful GPUs and special software for deep learning — has been designed to help data scientists innovate and get to market faster with AI applications.

-Enterprise software giant SAP is now using DGX-1 AI supercomputers at its German and Israeli offices, where its teams are building machine learning solutions for SAP’s 320,000 customers.
+Enterprise software giant SAP is now using DGX-1 AI servers at its German and Israeli offices, where its teams are building machine learning solutions for SAP’s 320,000 customers.

 In the U.K., BenevolentAI will use DGX-1 as part of its effort to accelerate drug discovery by using deep natural language processing, machine learning and artificial intelligence to formulate new, usable knowledge from complex scientific information.